MessiAdiga/Node.js-REST_API/README.md

 Unit testing for each route is done using Mocha and Chai.

+Server side caching is implemented using node-cache package.

 Some screenshots are attached that shows the results.

 I would suggest to use the JSON viewer plugin for chrome, where the response is cleaner.